akashchandwani/akashchandwani.github.io/content/blog/embracing-code-quality-with-pre-commit-framework.md

     Customize the pre-commit configuration to include hooks for various checks, such as formatting, linting, and testing.
 The list of all supported hooks can be found [here](https://pre-commit.com/hooks.html).

 3. **Running Checks:**
-    Pre-commit hooks are automcatically executed you try to commit your changes.
-If the hook's checks are passed, changes are committed.
-If the checks fail, the commit does not take place, in which case you will need to make the necessary changes before you can commit your change.
-To manually run these checks without commit, you can run this command - `pre-commit run --all-files`.
+    Pre-commit hooks automatically run when you attempt to commit changes.
+If the hooks' checks pass, the changes are committed.
+If the checks fail, the commit does not occur, and you'll need to make the necessary changes before you can proceed with the commit.
+To manually run these checks without committing, use the command `pre-commit run --all-files`.

 ## Conclusion: